schipeltaper/veganexplainer/index.md

 >   - [*"As diets become increasingly restrictive, assurance of adequate iodine intake increasingly depends on the appropriate use of iodized salt and other dietary supplements."*](https://jhu.pure.elsevier.com/en/publications/iodine-deficiency-in-vegetarian-and-vegan-diets-evidence-based-re-6)

 **For your calcium they've included an inner section in the vegan plate for calcium rich products.
 So make sure to also include them in your diet.
 Calciumrich products include**
-- **Green, leafy vegetables such as broccoli, cabbage and okra, but not spinach (spinach does contain high levels of calcium but the body cannot digest it all)**
+- **Green, leafy vegetables such as broccoli and cabbage**
+> and okra, but not spinach (spinach does contain high levels of calcium but the body cannot digest it all)
 - **Sesame seeds**
 - **Tahini**
-- **Dried fruit, such as raisins, prunes, figs and dried apricots**
+- **Dried fruit, such as raisins, prunes, figs, dried apricots**
 - **Calcium-set tofu**
 - **It is also often added to fortified foods to replace the animal-product.
 (CHECK THIS THOUGH)**
 >   - [https://www.nhs.uk/live-well/eat-well/how-to-eat-a-balanced-diet/the-vegan-diet/](https://www.nhs.uk/live-well/eat-well/how-to-eat-a-balanced-diet/the-vegan-diet/)
 >   - Calcium: [*Plant-based milk/yoghurt alternatives, Green leafy vegetables, Fresh fruit, Dried fruit, Beans and pulses, Nuts and seeds, Bread products, Dried herbs and Other foods*](https://www.bbcgoodfood.com/howto/guide/best-vegan-calcium-sources) (follow the link for more detail)

 **3 nutrients to go!
 We're almost there.
-If you are thinking of a nutrient that you think we should have mentioned, please look up what contains that nutrient and see if you can easily get sufficient amounts through following this vegan plate.
+If you are thinking of a nutrient that you think we should have mentioned, please look up what contains that nutrient and see if you can easily get sufficient amounts through following the vegan plate.
 We're willing to bet you can!
 In any case please share your findings in the comments!**

 **For the remaining nutrients we go to the crust of the vegan plate which represents what you consume through water.
 So water and supplements.
-So the consensus recommends supplementing B12, D and both omega 3 DHA and EPA.**
+So the consensus recommends supplementing vitamin D, vitamin b12 and both omega 3 DHA and EPA.**

 ### Vitamin D